 - Wrongful Death: Common law says that a deceased person cannot pursue a lawsuit against another person, however, in some states, including North Carolina, there are statutes that allow certain family members to file wrongful death lawsuits on behalf of the deceased person.
 These lawsuits allow the family members to pursue compensation if their loved one died as a result of someone else’s negligent behavior.
 These cases may include medical malpractice, nursing home abuse or neglect, motor vehicle accidents, and work-related incidents, just to name a few.

-How Do You Know if You Need a Personal Injury Attorney?
+When Should You Contact a Cary Personal Injury Attorney?

 These four signs can help you decide if you need to hire a personal injury lawyer: